codahale/lockstitch/README.md

 * `asm`: Enables hand-coded assembly for SHA-256 for `x86`, `x86_64`, and `aarch64`.
 Enabled by
   default.
+* `hedge`: Enables hedged random value generation with `rand_core`.
+Enabled by default.
+* `portable`: Uses the portable `aes` crate for Rocca-S at a steep performance penalty.
 * `std`: Enables features based on the Rust standard library.
-Enabled by default.
-* `hedge`: Enables hedged random value generation with `rand_core`.
 Enabled by default.

 ## Performance